entando/entando-docs/vuepress/docs/next/tutorials/solution/install-standard-demo.md

 4. **From the Hub Catalog, `Deploy` and `Install` each of the four Standard Banking Demo bundles:**

    ::: warning
-   **The order of installation is important.** The `sd-content-bundle` must be installed last, as it relies on MFEs from the other bundles to set up each page.
-To uninstall the Banking demo, the `sd-content-bundle` must be uninstalled first to resolve dependencies before other bundles can be be removed.
+   **The order of installation is important.** `sd-content-bundle` must be installed last, as it relies on micro frontends (MFEs) from the other bundles to set up each page.
+To uninstall the Banking demo, `sd-content-bundle` must be uninstalled first to resolve dependencies before other bundles can be be removed.
    :::

      `sd-banking-bundle` \